 Special requirements such as whether the product should be made accessible for the visually impaired, the languages in which it will be available, etc.)

 Technological specifications such as whether the product will be available for both iOS and Android, whether it will be available in virtual and augmented reality, REST API, etc.)

 Legal concerns such as NDAs and other contracts.

-If all expectations are met then the UI designer will be matched with a client and all the terms and services will be finalized in order to start the project.
+If all expectations are met, then the UI designer will be matched with a client and all the terms and services will be finalized to start the project.

 The Process to Hire a Resource is Quite Simple:

 Yes.
 GlobalEmployees submits several resumes of experienced candidates.
 You can then interview and test any candidate to determine if you’d like to hire them as an employee.
 Interviews are conducted over the phone or Skype.